 “Money?
 A flit or two?
 My uncle does so love promising that which is not his to give,” Derek added, snidely.

-“Conversation!” he said, bluntly, as though daring Derek to contradict him.
+“Conversation!” he answered bluntly, stance daring Derek to contradict him.

 Something about the tilt of his chin made Derek glance his way, and--

 Derek recognized that face even here, miles away from anywhere it had any right to appear.
-Dark hair and constellations of freckles and brown eyes wide, pupils dilated in the dim glowlight.
+Dark hair and constellations of freckles and wide brown eyes, pupils dilated in the dim glowlight.
 Arms folded across his chest and body canted away from Peter, uncomfortable with the proprietary closeness his uncle was so good at exuding.

 Derek had a mad flash of inspiration, thought about stepping in to take him by the arm and draw him away, thought about dragging him back to his quarters for a lecture or into the bar for a drink, but -- No. This kid wasn’t his problem.

-He was just a kid, a child who ran away when dragons and destiny came knocking.
+He was just a kid, a child who fled when dragons and destiny came knocking.

 'Stiles,’ Lycanth corrected him. ’His name is Stiles.’

-’No one asked you,’ Derek thought back, irritated.
-Then he realized he’d been staring and swallowed.
+'No one asked you,’ Derek thought back, irritated.
+Then he realized he’d been staring at the kid and swallowed another wave of embarassment.
 Stiles was giving him an odd look, now.
 Did he remember Derek?

 All he managed was three short words, his ears heating up again.
 “You look familiar.”